jic23/jic23.github.io/arch-pxe-rpi3.md

 # PXE Booting a Raspberry Pi 3 with Arch

+## Why would you want to do this?

+PXE booting allows you to boot a Raspberry PI 3 without any SD card.
+All of the files are pulled over the network.
+This has several advantages:

+- No SD card so cost saving if you are running lots of them.
+- Very simple development cycle, particularly if you are working on the Kernel or other low level OS components as you can avoid having to constantly flash to the SD card.

 There are detailed instructions on the Rasberry Pi website for doing a PXE boot with the slightly odd assumption that it makes sense to use another Raspberry Pi as the server.
 This may be a low cost option, but mostly I suspect the reason people want to do PXE boots in the first place is to shorten the development loop by taking out the need to flash an SD card or work natively on the RPI.
+Thus they are much more likely to want to run the PXE server and tftp / nfs servers on a development machine or a dedicated high performance server.

 ## Step 1, get it booting off an SD card